w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 Individual documents or software programs (not in a set) would automatically meet this success criterion because this success criterion applies only to things that appear in a set.</div>
 <div class="note">

-Although not required by the success criterion, being able to bypass blocks of content that are repeated _within_ non-web documents or software directly addresses user needs identified in the Intent section for this Success Criterion, and is generally considered best practice.</div>
+Although not required by the success criterion, being able to bypass blocks of content that are repeated _within_ non-web documents or software directly addresses user needs identified in the Intent section for this success criterion, and is generally considered best practice.</div>
 <div class="note">

 Many software user interface components have built-in mechanisms to navigate directly to / among them, which also have the effect of skipping over or bypassing blocks of content.</div>